gromacs/gromacs/docs/user-guide/mdrun-performance.rst

         on AMD devices (both GPUs and APUs); NVIDIA hardware is also supported.

     SIMD
-        A type of CPU instruction by which modern CPU cores can execute large numbers of floating-point instructions in a single cycle.
+        A type of CPU instruction by which modern CPU cores can execute multiple floating-point instructions in a single cycle.

 |Gromacs| background information